Google Analytics vs Cookie-Free Analytics: Key Differences for 2026

 Winner: Depends on needs

 GA4 wins on raw feature count and Google ecosystem integration.
-But if you need analytics + testing in one tool, solutions like Humblytics offer both without the compliance headaches.
+But if you need analytics + A/B testing + heatmaps in one tool, solutions like Humblytics offer all three without the compliance headaches or the data loss.

 4. Ease of Use